ussian/Vim-Config/Arch-Base-Install-+-Grub-(BIOS).md

 To list all avaible keymaps do the following<BR>
 `find /usr/share/kbd/keymaps | less` <BR>

-Or to find only those with your country letters. (this finds all files in keymaps that contains "dk". change "dk" to you country letters) <BR>
+Or to find only those with your country letters. (this finds all files in keymaps that contains "dk". change "dk" to your country letters) <BR>
 `find /usr/share/kbd/keymaps | grep -i dk` <BR>
 You will propally see something like this <BR>
     `/usr/share/kbd/keymaps/i386/qwerty/dk-latin1.map.gz` <BR>